chinchalinchin/elara/src/source/02_research/00_palindromes.rst

 Take careful note, the definition of ζ:sub:`n` on the left-hand side is expressed on the right hand side using the Character-level set representation **Ζ**.

-Moreover, the quantification of the Sentence over the Corpus ensures l(ζ) is an accurate measure of the Sentence Length by Theorem 2.3.3, which states, no Sentences in a Corpus contain Empty Characters, i.e. null content.
+Moreover, the quantification of the Sentence over the Corpus ensures l(ζ) is an accurate measure of the Sentence Length by Theorem 2.3.2, which states, no Sentences in a Corpus contain Empty Characters, i.e. null content.

-**Theorem 3.2.2** ζ ∈ P → [ ∃ ⲁ ∈ Σ: ( l(ζ:sub:`ⲁ`) = 2 * l(ζ) ) ∨ (ⲁ = ε)]
+**Theorem 3.2.2** ∀ ζ ∈ C:sub:`L`: [ ∃ ⲁ ∈ Σ: ( l(ζ:sub:`ⲁ`) = 2 * l(ζ) ) ∨ (ⲁ = ε)]

-This theorem can be stated in natural language as follows: If a Sentence is a Palindrome, there is a Character in the Sentence that perfectly the divides of String length of the Palindrome in half, or there is no Character in the Sentence which divides it in half.
+This theorem can be stated in natural language as follows: For every Sentence in a Corpus, there is a Character in the Sentence that perfectly the divides of String length of the Palindrome in half, or there is no Character in the Sentence which divides it in half.

+Assume *ζ ∈* **C**:sub:`L`.
+Let W:sub:`ζ` be the Word-level set representation of *ζ*.
+By Axiom S.2,

+    1. ∀ α ∈ W:sub:`ζ`: α ∈ L

-(TODO: once this theorem is proved, formally define Palindromic Pivots as the Character which satisfies this formula.)
+By the Definition of Word-level set representations (Definition Whatever), W:sub:`ζ` cannot contain (TODO: once this theorem is proved, formally define Palindromic Pivots as the Character which satisfies this formula for Palindromes.)

 Theorem 3.2.2 ensures the existence of a Character that can be reliably called a Palindromic Pivot.
 With this theorem, if a Sentence in a Corpus is a Palindrome, it must have a Pivot.
-This conditional existence theorem motivates the following definition.
+This observation of a Pivot's conditional existence motivates the following definition.

 **Definition 3.2.2: Palindromic Pivots**

-The Pivot of a Palindromic Sentence *ζ ∈ P*, denoted *ω*:sub:`ζ`, is defined as the Character in a Palindrome such that the following formula is tue,
+The Pivot of a Palindromic Sentence *ζ ∈ P*, denoted *ω*:sub:`ζ`, is defined as the Character in the Palindrome such that the following formula is tue,

    ( l(ζ:sub:`ω_ζ`) = 2 * l(ζ) ) ∨ (ω:sub:`ζ` = ε)